datastax/dsbulk/manual/settings.md

 #### -maxConcurrentFiles,<br />--connector.csv.maxConcurrentFiles<br />--dsbulk.connector.csv.maxConcurrentFiles _&lt;string&gt;_

-The maximum number of files that can be written simultaneously.
-This setting is ignored when reading and when the output URL is anything other than a directory on a filesystem.
+The maximum number of files that can be read or written simultaneously.
+This setting is effective only when reading from or writing to many resources in parallel, such as a collection of files in a root directory; it is ignored otherwise.
 The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

+The default value is the special value AUTO; with this value, the connector will decide the best number of files.

-Default: **"0.5C"**.
+Default: **"AUTO"**.

 #### -newline,<br />--connector.csv.newline<br />--dsbulk.connector.csv.newline _&lt;string&gt;_